Know Your Rights: If there is pay disparity, there better be a good (legal) reason

 Does the Equal Pay Act apply to bonuses and benefits?

 Yes.
 The Equal Pay Act covers all forms of compensation, including bonuses, stock options, insurance benefits, and other perks.
 If you are receiving less favorable benefits than a coworker of a different gender for equal work, this may constitute discrimination.
+Call our office at 212-766-9100 to schedule a free consultation with a tenacious equal pay attorney.

 How long do I have to file a claim?